panoptesDev/Safecoin/docs/src/staking.md

 ---

-_Note before reading: All references to increases in values are in absolute terms with regards to balance of SAFE.
+_Note before reading: All references to increases in values are in absolute terms with regards to balance of PANO.
-This document makes no suggestion as to the monetary value of SAFE at any time._
+This document makes no suggestion as to the monetary value of PANO at any time._

-Staking your SAFE tokens on Safecoin is the best way you can help secure the world's highest-performing blockchain network, and
+Staking your PANO tokens on Safecoin is the best way you can help secure the world's highest-performing blockchain network, and
 [earn rewards](implemented-proposals/staking-rewards.md) for doing so!

-Safecoin is a Proof-of-Stake (PoS) network with delegations, which means that anyone who holds SAFE tokens can choose to delegate some of their SAFE to one or more validators, who process transactions and run the network.
+Safecoin is a Proof-of-Stake (PoS) network with delegations, which means that anyone who holds PANO tokens can choose to delegate some of their PANO to one or more validators, who process transactions and run the network.

 Delegating stake is a shared-risk shared-reward financial model that may provide